lynchcm/MicroHugo/content/resource-centre/defining-your-brand/Picking a Business Name.md

 ## Legal Requirements for Naming Your Business

-There are a different rules about what names you can have depending on what type of company you’re registering as.
+There are different rules about what names you can have depending on what type of company you’re registering as.

 If you’re a sole trader, having an official business name is optional; you can just use your given name.